USS Prometheus (AR-3): 1942–1946

-Prometheus recommissioned on 15 May 1942 at the Bremerton Navy Yard and following shakedown, she sailed from San Francisco, California on 9 August for Pearl Harbor, Hawaii where she took in tow the drydock ARD–2 and proceeded to Noumea, New Caledonia.
+Prometheus recommissioned on 15 May 1942 at the Bremerton Navy Yard and following shakedown, she sailed from San Francisco, California on 9 August for Pearl Harbor, Hawaii where she took in tow the drydock ARD–2 and proceeded to Nouméa, New Caledonia.
 She rendered repair services from the largest warship, the USS South Dakota (BB-57), to the smallest amphibious craft, which were beginning to figure so prominently in the island-hopping campaign towards the Japanese home islands.
 Her only breaks, from a steady demand of hard work from her crew, came on infrequent trips to Sydney, Australia.
-Following the push westward across the Pacific, Prometheus moved in the Spring of 1944 from San Francisco to Tulagi, and after a month's stay there, where she catered primarily to escort carriers, she went to Florida Island and then in September to Manus.
+Following the push westward across the Pacific, Prometheus moved in the spring of 1944 from San Francisco to Tulagi, and after a month's stay there, where she catered primarily to escort carriers, she went to Florida Island and then in September to Manus.
 She received orders on 25 September to proceed to Kossol Passage, Palau Islands where she came under enemy fire for the first time from a Japanese midget sub.
 She opened fire with her 3"/50 caliber deck gun and sunk the sub.
 She and her crew suffered no damage.

 Prometheus departed Kossol on 21 January 1945 and moved to the now famous Ulithi anchorage to help ready the Fleet for the Iwo Jima campaign and the Okinawa strikes.
 By 19 February she had moved again to San Pedro Bay, Leyte to ready ships for the take-over invasion of Okinawa.
 Though her main responsibility was to repair ships and craft of the Amphibious Force, she gained wide acclaim for the excellence of repairs and alterations made to the USS Texas (BB-35) and USS Colorado (BB-45) in the Philippines.

 War's end found the old repair ship at Guiuan, Samar in the process of commissioning the cargo ship Justin, formerly the SS Gus Darnell, which required bomb damage repair and alterations to fit her for Navy service during the occupation period ahead.
 Prometheus continued her rigorous schedule at Okinawa and Hong Kong during the Asian occupation, returning to San Francisco at the year's end.
 At San Francisco she performed decommissioning work on vessels sent there for disposal until she, herself, decommissioned on 1 July 1946.